What is depression? It can be difficult to explain if you’re in the middle of a depressive episode.

 It can also be difficult to understand if your loved one is fighting it, but you’ve never experienced it yourself.

 What is depression?
 What does it feel like?

 Depression is, by definition, a mental health disorder.
-The root of the issue lies in our minds and the way our brains are processing the world around us.
+The root of the issue lies in our minds and the way our brains process the world around us.

-I stumbled upon an incredible description of the depressed mind on GoodTherapy.org by Marriage and Family Therapist Cynthia Lubow, who was kind enough to allow me to share it with you.
+I stumbled upon an incredible description of the depressed mind on GoodTherapy.org.
+Marriage and Family Therapist Cynthia Lubow was kind enough to allow me to share it with you.
 So what is depression?

 “When this reality shift happens, it’s difficult to remember or believe what seemed normal before the episode.
 What the person believes during the episode seems absolutely real, and anything that conflicts with it is as unbelievable as a memory or message telling him or her that the sky is purple.